-The Salvation Army International Development works with some of the poorest communities around the world, providing the resources they need to restore their physical, economic, social and spiritual well-being.
+The Salvation Army International Development works with some of the poorest communities around the world, providing resources they need to restore their physical, economic, social and spiritual wellbeing.

-The Salvation Army Fiji, Tonga and Samoa assists mainly through financial contributions to support projects in developing countries where the International Salvation Army works.
-Our partnership allows the local voice to be heard and help decide what will bring about sustainable change in their community.
+The Salvation Army New Zealand, Fiji, Tonga and Samoa Territory supports others through financial contributions to undertake projects in developing countries where the International Salvation Army works.
+Our partnership with communities allows the local voice to be heard in decision-making around what will bring about sustainable change.

 Lt.
 Colonel Milton Collins